-Polling the Nations is an online database of public opinion polls containing the full text of 500,000 questions and responses from 15,000 surveys conducted from 1986 to the present in the United States and 90 other countries.
-Note: 4 simultaneous users only
+Polling the Nations is an online database of public opinion polls containing the full text of 500,000 questions and responses from 15,000 surveys conducted from 1986 to the present in the United States and 90 other countries. **Access limited to 4 concurrent users.**

 Coverage: 1864 to present.
 Updated: Monthly.
 An Annual summary of information on the history, politics, economics, trade and infrastructure for each country of the world.
 Now updated more frequently.
 Includes brief biographies of government officials and chronology of events starting with 1999.